Not Dressed By Hillary Supporter Michael Kors, Melania Trump Is Long Time Client

 — xha men (@FTPeVeVe) March 2, 2017

-The New York Times reported that Michael Kors issued a statement that the First Lady has worn the American designer’s apparel before.
-He specifically pointed out that she has shoped at the New York boutique for many years.
+The New York Times reported that Michael Kors issued a statement that the first lady has worn the American designer’s apparel before.
+He specifically pointed out that she has shopped at the New York boutique for many years.

 “Mrs. Trump has been a longtime client at our New York boutique.”

-Ever the salesman, Kors points out how his sparkly design is both glamorous and streamlined and this design works best for the the FLOTUS and her busy lifestyle.
+Ever the salesman, Kors points out how his sparkly design is both glamorous and streamlined, and this design works best for the first lady and her busy lifestyle.

 “She has a keen understanding of what works best for her and her lifestyle.
 My embroidered black suit reflects the streamlined glamour that she is known for.”

-In the description of the garment from his Spring Collection 2017 there are more details on both the embellishments and where the exquisite fabric was embroidered by talented artisans.
+In the description of the garment from his spring collection, 2017, there are more details on both the embellishments and where the exquisite fabric was embroidered by talented artisans.

 “A black-tie suit, shaped, slit and exquisitely embellished — sexy this season is sly.
 This neatly tailored dinner jacket is hand-embroidered by artisans in Italy with 3D floral sequins for luxe appeal.”

 In contrast, Lois Frankel, Democratic Representative from Florida, sent a letter out to the other women representatives to wear white and to “stand in solidarity with the women of our nation.”
-As the the chairwoman of the House Democratic Women’s Working Group, she wanted to kick off March, Women’s History Month with the wearing of white, which was worn by suffragettes.
+As the chairwoman of the House Democratic Women’s Working Group, she wanted to kick off March, Women’s History Month, with the wearing of white, which was worn by suffragettes.
 All of the women wore white.
-There is no word on whether this message was sent to either the FLOTUS or to Ivanka Trump.
-Hillary Clinton had also worn white when she was nominated as the Democratic candidate for President.
+There is no word on whether this message was sent to either the first lady or to Ivanka Trump.
+Hillary Clinton had also worn white when she was nominated as the Democratic candidate for president.

 As a judge on Project Runway, Michael Kors was known for his dazzling one-liners.
 Fans of the show might be curious to know if he had some one-liners about Melania’s choice of glittery garment for this professional occasion.
-Many on Twitter thought that the first lady’s ensemble harkened back to the 80s show Dynasty and specifically, Alexis Carrington.
+Many on Twitter thought that the first lady’s ensemble harkened back to the ’80s show Dynasty, and specifically, Alexis Carrington.

 Is this your next inappropriate outfit @FLOTUS? courtesy of #AlexisCarrington???? #styletips #dynasty #JointAddress #trump #melania pic.twitter.com/6aFEJa5mMl